Renaud11232/Renaud11232.github.io/ctf/CSCBE2019/Finals/john_cage/index.md

 Knowing this challenge "could" be solved on our phone, we didn't bother opening our full suite of audio steganography tools and whatnots.

-After earing the song, we noticed the drums sounded quite off, and finally had to idea that the drums could be morse code with :
+After earing the song, we noticed the drums sounded quite off, and finally had the idea that the drums could be morse code with :
 * `kicks` being `dots`
 * `hats` being `dashes`